Morgan family: History

 In 1864, Junius Morgan changed the name of George Peabody and Company to J. S. Morgan and Company.
 Under his leadership, it became one of the most prominent banking firms in both America and Europe.
 At the age of 64, J. S. Morgan retired.

-Perhaps the most prominent member of the family was J. P. Morgan (1837–1913), son of J. S. Morgan.
+Perhaps the most prominent member of the family was John Pierpont "J.P."
+Morgan (1837–1913), son of J. S. Morgan.
 He became exposed to his father's business deals at an early age.
 He worked as an accountant until eventually becoming a partner at Drexel, Morgan & Co. in 1871.

 By 1885, he began buying out railroads and reorganizing them.
 Through his business strategies, the term "Morganization" was coined to describe his method of creating monopolies through buying companies, eliminating competition, and cutting costs.
 By the turn of the century, he became incredibly successful in his business endeavors, controlling most of the major industries in America.
 During the Panic of 1907, J. Pierpont Morgan bailed out the U.S. government.

 John Pierpont "J.P."
-Morgan, the world-renowned financier under whom the Morgan banking dynasty reached the peak of its wealth and influence.
+Morgan, the globally renowned financier under whom the Morgan family reached the peak of its wealth and influence.

 The key characteristic of the Morgan banking style, perpetuated by J. P. Morgan, existed where banks "perpetuate an ancient European tradition of wholesale banking, serving governments, large corporations, and rich individuals".
 The bankers of the pre-1913 Baronial Age were said to have been the "lords of creation", since they catapulted the American economy into an industrial powerhouse of production and power.